 Robertson’s absence is a big blow for Liverpool as the Scotsman is an integral player for the team.
 In Robertson’s absence, Jurgen Klopp can field Alberto Moreno.
 Moreno has made four appearances for the Reds this season.
 He started two Premier League matches against Burnley and Cardiff the League Cup and FA Cup games against Chelsea and Wolves respectively.

 Another option Klopp might have is use James Milner as a left-back.
-Milner has never played as a left-back throughout his career so far but he has played as a right-back in a few games this season.
-Provided Klopp uses Milner inn the left-back, he can start bring Naby Keita or Adam Lallana in central midfield.
+Milner has sporadically played as a left-back for Liverpool.
+Last season, the former England international played as a left-back in a Champions League match against Spartak Moscow and provided three assists.
+Provided Klopp uses Milner as the left-back, he can start bring Naby Keita or Adam Lallana in central midfield.